Kallarari/Ecommerce-test/README.md

 Run this and wait the project initiate in the browser

 ## you need to have node and I recomend VSCode.

+# Final considerations

+## why not use Next?

+because React Router is more understandable for someone that just know React.